bondagit/aes67-linux-daemon/README.md

 ## Run the platform compatibility test ##
 <a name="test"></a>
 Before attempting to use the AES67 daemon on a specific host or board it's highly recommended to run the platform test.
+The platform test runs a playback and recording of an RTP session on the loopback network device using the ALSA RAVENNA/AES67 modules and checks that no audio samples get corrupted or lost.
 This test can be executed using the [run\_test.sh](run_test.sh) script.
 See [script notes](#notes).

 The script allows a user to test a specific configuration and it can be used to ensure that the daemon will be able to operate smoothly with such config on the current platform.